RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 Business owners who complain about lack of control and lack of freedom need to work on systemizing their businesses.

+### How to Systemize

+Systemizing consists of two key steps:

+1. Document core processes.
+2. Ensure that the processes are followed by everyone in the organization.

 ### Core Processes at Bridgetown Partners

-The following example is a little bit closer to home: [Bridgetown Partners](https://bridgetownpartners.com).
-Bridgetown manifests my vision for serving clients and customers by leveraging my history in commercial real estate, software development, and community service.
+For our systemizing example, we will use a company that I happen to know well: [Bridgetown Partners](https://bridgetownpartners.com).
+Bridgetown manifests my vision for serving clients and customers by leveraging my careers in commercial real estate, software development, and community service.
 The three layers support each other as shown in the diagram below.

 <img src="/images/Bridgetown_Partners_business_plan.jpg" width="450" padding="10" alt="Bridgetown Partners Business Plan" title="Bridgetown Partners Business Plan" />